The-Knights-of-Ni/5206-docs/software/build_systems.rst

 .. note::

-    The SDK location is stored in `local.properties`.
+    The SDK installation location is stored in `local.properties`.

 Files
 ^^^^^^^^^^^^^^^